 It wasn't until 1874 that it was discovered by Elijah Davidson, the first white man to be in the area, .

 In 1903, President Roosevelt put millions of acres of land aside, among them, the Oregon Caves area in the Siskiyou Mountain Range of Southern Oregon.
 Then, in 1909, President Taft proclaimed the 480 acres containing the cave system as a National Monument.

 It was a road trip up the Redwood Highway with my two daughters, then ages 8 and 10, that inspired a side-trip to the Oregon Caves National Monument.
 I wanted to show them the wonders of the great trees as I had seen them in my own childhood.
 Many fond memories of camping trips with my family fueled my enthusiasm for this budget-friendly and eco-friendly means of travel.
 My father loved the trees, mountains and streams; he was an ecologist before the term was invented.
 But, this is about the cave.
 I've always been fascinated by caves and caving.

 The AAA Guidebook described this destination as an interesting feature worth exploring.
 Since this was back in 1979, I cannot recall exactly where we spent the night, as there is no camping allowed within the boundaries of the national monument itself.
 I do know that we would not have stayed at "The Chateau at Oregon Caves" in nearby Cave Junction, OR.
 That would have been over-budget.

 It was probably about 11:a.m. when we pulled in to the parking lot.
 Being mid-summer, it was quite warm outside.
-The parking lot was at the bottom of the hill from the cave and gift shop...probably about a city block long.
+The parking lot was at the bottom of a fairly steep hill below the cave and gift shop...probably about a city block long.
 We walked up the hill, and purchased our tickets for the cave tour, and then walked around outside, browsed the gift shop, and so forth, waiting for our group's number to be called.

 Oregon Caves and Cave Junction